-- 1. A total of 126 credit hours with a minimum cumulative GPA of 2.0 for Business, Psychology, and Ministry programs and a minimum cumulative GPA of 2.5 for Nursing programs - 2.
+- 1. A total of 126 credit hours with a minimum cumulative GPA of 2.0 for Business (120 for Business Administration), Psychology, and Ministry programs and a minimum cumulative GPA of 2.5 for Nursing programs - 2.
 A total of 42-45 credit hours in an OKWU major.
-A total of 30 hours for Organizational Management. - 3.
+A total of 30 hours for Organizational Management.
+A total of 36 for RN-BSN. - 3.
 A total of 45 credit hours of general education requirements beyond those already completed in the major curriculum. - 4.
-The completion of the last 30 credit hours of course work taken at OKWU with at least 20 hours of the major (and nine hours of the minor) completed in residence (i.e. taken from OKWU); any exception needs to be requested prior to taking a course elsewhere.
-Active duty service members may request a waiver of the last 30 credit hour requirement. - 5.
+The completion of the last 30 credit hours of course work taken at OKWU with at least 20 hours of the major (and nine hours of the minor) completed in residence (i.e., taken from OKWU); any exception needs to be requested prior to taking a course elsewhere.
+Active-duty service members may request a waiver of the last 30 credit hour requirement. - 5.
 After the major courses are completed, a student has five years to complete all other requirements for a bachelor's degree. - 6.
-Payment of all tuition and fees. - 7.
-Approval of the faculty.
+Payment of all tuition and fees.

+7. Approval of the faculty.